Chemotherapy & Targeted Drugs for Pancreatic Cancer

 Managing Side Effects

 Our doctors carefully manage chemotherapy and targeted drug dosages to help minimize side effects, which can include nausea, vomiting, loss of appetite, and mouth sores.
-Doctors provide medications to help control any side effects and offer a range of supportive care and integrative medicine services.
+Doctors provide medications to help control any side effects and offer a range of supportive care and integrative health services.

 Perlmutter Cancer Center has a large portfolio of clinical trials of new targeted drugs for pancreatic cancer that are used in combination with different chemotherapy drugs, radiation therapy, or other targeted therapies.
 Our goal is to improve immunotherapeutic options for more people with pancreatic cancer.